Highstaker/Multitran-telegram-bot/README.md

 ## Deployment

+Create `tokens` folder and put token there in a file called `token`.

-Run `setup.sh`.
+Run `setup_docker.sh`.
 Docker image will be built.

 Run `docker_run_multitran_bot.sh` to run the actual bot.

+If you prefer Podman, use the respective scripts instead.

 # TODO: Old readme below, perform cleanup